 2.2 Methodology

 Analysis of tree vegetation was done to assess the species diversity and distribution across four selected sacred groves.
 In each of these grove, ten quadrats of 10 m×10 m (100 m²) were randomly laid with minimum distance of 100m between quadrat for proper representation of the grove and covering a total area of 1000 m² (0.1 ha).
-Tree with girth at breast height (GBH) > 10 cm were measured at 1.37 m height (Parthasarathy and Kartikeyan 1997).
+Tree with girth at breast height (GBH) > 10 cm were measured at 1.37 m height (Parthasarathy and Kartikeyan, 1997).
 GBH was converted to diameter at breast height (DBH by dividing by π (3.14).
 Data were analyzed using Microsoft Excel.

 Tree species were identified and parameters such as density, frequency, abundance was calculated using standard methods (Mishra, 1968; Curtis and Mclntos 1950).
-Various Diversity indices including the Shannon- Wiener Index (Shannon and Weaver 1949), Margalef’s Richness Index (Margalef 1958), Simpson’s Dominance Index (Simpson 1949) and Pielou’s Evenness Index (Pielou 1996) were calculated.
-Important Value Index (IVI) was calculated by summing relative density, frequency and basal area (Philips 1959).
+Various Diversity indices including the Shannon- Wiener Index (Shannon and Weaver, 1949), Margalef’s Richness Index (Margalef, 1958), Simpson’s Dominance Index (Simpson, 1949) and Pielou’s Evenness Index (Pielou 1996) were calculated.
+Important Value Index (IVI) was calculated by summing relative density, frequency and basal area (Philips,1959).
 Species dominance and distribution were visualized using dominance-diversity curve (Rank abundance curve).

-Biomass and Carbon storage were estimated following Shahid and Joshi (2015), using species specific volume equations (FSI, 1996; Kaushal and Baishya 2021) and wood densities (Chave et al 2009).
-Stem biomass was calculated as Wood density × Volume and Above Ground Biomass was derived by multiplying the calculated stem biomass by Biomass Expansion Factor (Haripriya 2000).
+Biomass and Carbon storage were estimated following Shahid and Joshi (2015), using species specific volume equations (FSI, 1996; Kaushal and Baishya, 2021) and wood densities (Chave et al., 2009).
+Stem biomass was calculated as Wood density × Volume and Above Ground Biomass was derived by multiplying the calculated stem biomass by Biomass Expansion Factor (Haripriya, 2000).
 Below Ground Biomass (BGB) was estimated as 26 % of AGB.
 Total Biomass (TB)= AGB +BGB, and carbon stock was estimated as 50 % of TB.
 CO₂ equivalent was calculated by multiplying carbon stock with 3.67 (IPCC, 2006).

 3. Results

-3.1 Species richness and Diversity indices: A total of 19 tree species were assessed which represented 15 genera from 14 different family across all four sacred groves.
+3.1 Species richness and Diversity indices

+A total of 19 tree species were assessed which represented 15 genera from 14 different family across all four sacred groves.
 Combretaceae was found to be most rich family with 4 species followed by Moraceae (2 species) while all other family represented only one species each.
 Kalu Siddh (SG3) had maximum species richness with 12 species while Manak Siddh (SG4) had the lowest with only three species (Table 1).

 Table 1: Species distribution in each Sacred Grove.